 Classes

-Classes define an objects behavior and state.
+Classes define an object's behavior and state.
 Behavior is defined by methods which live in the class.
 Every object of the same class supports the same methods.
-State is defined in properties, whose values are stored in each instance.
+State is defined in fields, whose values are stored in each instance.

 Defining A Class